-- 1. Disconnect the batteries and discharge the controller.
-See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4. - Disconnect wires from terminals on motor using two wrenches to prevent posts from turning. - 3.
+- 1. Place vehicle on a level surface. - 2.
+Disconnect the batteries and discharge the controller.
+See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4. - Disconnect wires from terminals on motor using two wrenches to prevent posts from turning. - 4.
 With a multimeter set to 200 ohms, place black (-) probe on motor housing.
 Scratch through paint to ensure a good connection.
-Place red (+) probe on A1, A2, F1, and F2 terminals respectively.
-Multimeter should indicate no continuity.
-If readings are incorrect, motor will need to be removed from the vehicle and repaired by a qualified technician.
-See Motor Removal on page 16-2. - 3.1.
+Place red (+) probe on A1, A2, F1, and F2 terminals respectively while rolling the vehicle slowly to rotate the armature.
+Multimeter should indicate no continuity between the motor housing and all individual terminals.
+If readings indicate continuity, motor will need to be removed from the vehicle and repaired by a qualified technician.
+See Motor Removal on page 16-4. - 4.1.
 An incorrect reading from the A1 or A2 terminal indicates three possible problems: a grounded A1 or A2 terminal, a grounded wire in the brush area, or a grounded armature/commutator.
-An incorrect reading for the F1 or F2 terminal indicates a possible grounded F1 or F2 terminal or field coil. - 4.
+An incorrect reading for the F1 or F2 terminal indicates a possible grounded F1 or F2 terminal or field coil. - 5.
+If readings are correct, reconnect the motor wires.
+See Motor Installation on page 16-15. - 6.
 Connect the batteries.
 See Connecting the Batteries Electric Vehicles, Section 1, Page 1-4.